yangasdumo/buhles-salon/README.md

 We made a start for you by creating the `salon-booking.js` factory function file with some tests in `salon-booking.test.js`.

-Make all the tests pass with, your data in the database, in `salon-booking.test.js` use the appropriate parameters and return data.
-The tests are not setup using specific data.
-You need to make sure each test tests the appropriate thing.
+Implement tests for all the above functions and setup a PostgeSQL in `salon-booking.test.js` use the appropriate parameters and return data.

+The tests are:

+* not setup using specific data.
+* purely illustrative - you should change the test code to ensure the factory function is tested appropriately

+You need to make sure each test tests the appropriate function.
+More tests might be needed.

 Ensure the tests are running in **GitHub actions**.

 Add all your sql scripts to a `sql` folder.